-This tax applies to businesses that employ 50 or more full-time workers or employees that perform 50% or more of their work service per calendar quarter in the City of Chicago.
+This tax applies to businesses that employ 50 or more full-time workers or employees who perform 50% or more of their work service per calendar quarter in the City of Chicago.
 Employees must earn more than \$900 in a calendar quarter to be considered taxable.
 The tax does not apply to domestic service in a private home, newspaper delivery when the individual is under the age of 18 years, employees who are immediate family, insurance company personnel, not for profit, educational and charitable organizations, agricultural labor, independent contractors, or partners.
 The tax is \$4.00 per employee per month.
-Chicago Mayor Richard M. Daley has proposed suspending this tax in 2010 and 2011 for new hires.
-(City of Chicago Municipal Code Chapter 3-20)